 The intense effects of Opioids on the brain are even greater (and more dangerous) among adolescents who abuse Opioids.
 In 2016, 3.6% of teens between 12 and 17 years-old misused Opioids – twice the number of the next age group, young adults between 18 and 25 years-old.
 While the majority of this type of drug abuse involves prescription Opioids and not Heroin, because all Opioids have similar effects, the results on cognitive functioning is the same.

 Adolescent brains are at an even greater risk of negative mental effects caused by Opioid abuse.
 The brain continues to develop until about the age of 25 years-old and any damage it suffers during this period can slow or halt its growth.
 White matter and prefrontal cortex damage in the brain of a 15-year-old can leave them with lifelong mental impairment, including inability to properly regulate their emotions, their responses to stressful situations, and make sound decisions.
 It also has the potential to lower IQ levels during brain development.
 Moreover, teens who initiate drug use earlier are more likely to carry lifelong addictions, experience more overdoses, and die earlier than those who start using drugs later in life.

 Preventing Opioid abuse, for all ages, is the only way to completely prevent the negative mental effects of Opioid addiction.
-For people who may already have an OUD, it is vital they seek medical help at a detox or rehab facility.
+For people who may already have an Opioid use disorder, it is vital they seek medical help at a detox or rehab facility.